Save big (up to $1,875) on small business tools with our free membership, business.com+

 Here are a few key reasons why body language is important in the workplace:

-• Company reputation: It’s an important factor for anyone working in a consumer-facing role, since a worker with a “bad attitude” can easily become the catalyst for an irate customer’s negative online review.
+• Company reputation: Brand reputation is an important factor for anyone working in a consumer-facing role, since a worker with a “bad attitude” can easily become the catalyst for an irate customer’s negative online review.

 • Team morale: Positive body language contributes to a positive work environment.
-It can uplift team spirits, encourage a collaborative atmosphere and reduce stress.
-This leads to higher overall job satisfaction and morale.
+It can uplift team spirits, encourage a culture of empowered employees and reduce productivity-killing stress

 • Employee engagement: Engaged employees are more productive and committed to their work.
 Positive body language, such as active listening and enthusiastic responses, shows that individuals are fully present and engaged in their tasks and interactions.